 I would never meet these people without this opportunity, so as much as it’s me being altruistic, trying to save Indiana – because we have one of the worst recycling rates in the whole country0.
 I get to meet really amazing people, do really amazing work, and hopefully, see that impact for the next decade-plus going forward.
 Meeting people I would never meet otherwise.
 It gives you such great opportunities, and if you are reading this and you live in Indianapolis or in Indiana, please connect with me.
 Happy to connect you to where you want to be.”

 nDash: You recently posted on LinkedIn about a team outing with Formstack colleagues to volunteer with Big Brothers Big Sisters.
 How do you evangelize volunteering activities to colleagues?

-Lindsay: I think, first and foremost, helping people understand the why behind it.
+Lindsay McGuire: I think, first and foremost, helping people understand the why behind it.
 The event you’re bringing up was a trivia night, so it’s a little easier of a sell, I think, because we’re gonna go play trivia, right?
 That’s fun!
 That’s bonding!
 But it’s important to communicate what the underlying value is.
-So that was a fundraising event to be able to create three, four, five, however many more matches.
+So that was a fundraising event to be able to create three, four, five, or however many more matches.
 And for me, it’s always a personal thing.
 I was actually a Big for about five years, so I think it’s that personal connection that really compels other people and being able to describe the why.
 Whether you’re going and building a house for Habitat for Humanity.

 Whether you’re going to a fundraising gala for the zoo and that money is going to go back to making better facilities for animals, always being able to clearly communicate the value.